dc-js/dc.graph.js/web/docs/api-latest.md

 #### .showLayoutSteps([boolean])
 If this flag is true, the positions of nodes and will be updated while layout is iterating.
 If false, the positions will only be updated once layout has stabilized.
-Default: true
+Note: this may not be compatible with transitionDuration.
+Default: false

 #### .redraw()
 Computes a new layout based on the nodes and edges in the edge groups, and displays the diagram.